-Open to all ICRS members, our Mentoring Programme is designed to develop your knowledge and competences, support your career, and create lasting connections across the sector.
+Open to all ICRS members, our Mentoring Programme is designed to develop your knowledge and competencies, support your career, and create lasting connections across the sector.

 Who is the programme for?

-The programme is beneficial for members at all levels - we believe that mentoring is a powerful development tool for anyone who wants to learn and grow, whatever their stage of career.
+The programme benefits members at all levels - we believe that mentoring is a powerful development tool for anyone who wants to learn and grow, whatever their career stage.

 Mentees can gain the insight of a more experienced peer, improve their personal effectiveness, and define career goals and the steps needed to achieve them.
 They will also gain a supportive sounding board.

 Mentors in the programme have the opportunity to pass on their knowledge and experience, practise new skills such as active listening and coaching, and in turn learn from their mentee.

 When should I apply, and how will I be matched?

 The application process opens twice a year in the spring and autumn.
 Mentors and mentees complete a short online application that reflects the ICRS Competency Framework, an opportunity to reflect on what they want to achieve, enabling us to make a good match.